Fight Club (1999)

 - More than a dozen scenes of fighting between men.
 Sometimes the fighting gets bloody.

 - A man's face is beaten to a bloody pulp.
 He struggles to breathe afterwards.
+This is extremely brutal and it's all shown in really close-up and slow-motion.

 - A character's apartment explodes.
 Charred pieces of furniture are seen.